krakrukra/PocketAdmin/README.md

 "DELAY 300"
 "REPEAT 10"

+Every command must start at the beginning of a line and end with a newline character.
 Quotation marks used here are not parts of commands and are just used to indicate start and
 end of a command.
 Full list of available keywords is available in /extra/listOfKeywords.txt